sagemathinc/cocalc-doc/source/teaching-tips_and_tricks.rst

     You need to have internet access enabled in your project.

-.. index:: Courses; TimeTravel diffs
+.. index:: Courses; timetravel diffs

 Time Travel Diffs
 ==========================================================